How to Get Featured on Music Blogs!

 How to contact music blogs/websites

-Many websites dictate a strict submission format that you’d do well to confirm to, or risk your email being discarded before it’s even read.
+Many websites dictate a strict submission format that you’d do well to conform to or risk your email being discarded before it’s even read.

 For websites without a clearly defined application process, it’s especially important that your email is immediately captivating and professional.